Irina-Preotescu/MechaCar_Statistical_Analysis/README.md

 - What is the null hypothesis or alternative hypothesis?
 - What statistical test would you use to test the hypothesis?
 And why?
 - What data is needed to run the statistical test?

+This study would involve collecting data on MechaCar across several different competing manufacturers over the last 5 years.

+Metrics:
+Safety rating: Independent Variable
+Maintenance cost: Dependent Variable
+Horse power : Independent Variable
+Engine (Electric, Hybrid, Conventional): Independent Variable
+Cost: Independent Variable

+Hypotheses:
+Null Hypothesis (H0) - Electric MechaCars have a lower maintenance cost over time than comparable models from its competitors.
+Alternative Hypothesis (Ha) - Electric MechaCars have an equal or higher maintenance cost over time than comparable models from its competitors.

+Model:
+We would use a multiple linear regression model to examine the maintenance cost of electric MechaCars over time in comparison to its competitors.